Click HERE to save the tutorial to Pinterest!

 Draw a small oval on the snout to form the nostril, and a larger circle for the eye.
 Within the eye, draw a circle inside a circle and shade between them.
 Draw several short, curved lines above the eye to indicate eyelashes.

-Color the unicorn however you like.
+Color your cute unicorn however you like.
 Since unicorns are imaginary animals, they can be any color of the rainbow.